 In its inaugural year, the First Year Residential Engagement Program is designed specifically to support incoming First Year students who live on campus in their connection to Boise State.
 Through fun trips, on and off campus events, and the Workshop Series, the FY REP ensures First Year students have the knowledge and access to resources on campus that will help them have a great and successful first year at college.
 Click HERE to read the article in our student newspaper, the Arbiter.

-Residents looking to stay in their current housing assignment during Fall Break (November 21-28) must complete the Fall Break Application.
+Residents looking to stay in their current housing assignment during Winter Break (December 19-January 8) must complete the Winter Break Application by this date.

 *Calendar may not be viewable from the Internet Explorer browser